JonelRadenkovic/project2/readme.md

 <p>All JavaScript used for this project is imported!<p>

-i<a href="https://jonelradenkovic.github.io/project2/" rel="nofollow">Click here to see live demo</a>
+<a href="https://jonelradenkovic.github.io/project2/" rel="nofollow">Click here to see live demo</a>